-What makes a man mysteriously die and decompose as if he'd been dead for weeks in only a matter of days?
+What makes a man mysteriously pass and decompose as if he'd been deceased for weeks in only a matter of days?
 Where do entire boats and planes go when they disappear?
 What can make five children disappear almost without a trace and then taunt their parents for decades?
 No one has ever been able to figure most of these bizarre real-life mysteries out, but we all know it would be awesome to watch Mulder and Scully take a crack at them.
 Take a look at these cases that might even be too weird for The X-Files.

-You would think that such a high number of disappearances would have left angry loved ones behind looking for answers, and led to some sort of public outcry, but instead, the issue is not widely known.
+You would think that such a high number of disappearances would have left angry loved ones behind looking for answers and led to some sort of public outcry, but instead, the issue is not widely known.
 This is, perhaps, because getting accurate statistics is incredibly difficult, meaning that it is impossible to know exactly how many children have vanished.

 Around 1947-1948, a bizarre radio message was received by a number of ships traveling through the Straits of Malacca near Sumatra and Malaysia.
 The message was delivered in Morse code and partially indecipherable.
 According to those who received the transcript, it said.
 "All Officers, including the Captain, are dead.
 Lying in chartroom and bridge.
 Possibly whole crew dead. … I die."

 In 1954, an unusual man tried to go through customs at Tokyo's Haneda Airport.
 He claimed that he was from Taured, a country between France and Spain that simply does not exist.
-He had a passport from the country with stamps which corresponded to all of his business trips, as well as a wallet full of corresponding currencies and documentation.
+He had a passport from the country with stamps which corresponded to all of his business trips as well as a wallet full of corresponding currencies and documentation.
 After officials showed him a map which depicted Andorra to be the country between France and Spain, he became angry and claimed that Taured had existed for thousands of years.

-The man was put up in a hotel over night and his documents locked away while the authorities attempted to sort everything out.
+The man was put up in a hotel overnight and his documents locked away while the authorities attempted to sort everything out.
 They found out that the company he said he was meeting with had never heard of him and the bank listed in his checkbook did not exist.
 Things got even weirder when the man disappeared from a guarded hotel room without a trace overnight.
 All of his documentation, which had been held overnight by airport security, also vanished.